Ebimo21/bug-free-train/backend/README.md

   "total_questions": 3
 }

 #### GET '/quizzes'
 - General:
-    - Fetches a dictionary of questions, success, and total questions
+    - Fetches a random question from a choosen category
-    - Request Parameter: None
+    - Request body: a json object with id of previous answered questions in a list and quiz category as an object
-    - Returns: An object with  questions, total questions, and success
+    - Returns: An object with random questions, and success status
 - Sample: `curl -X POST http://localhost:5000/quizzes -H "Content-Type:application/json" -d "{\"previous_questions\":[1], \"quiz_category\":{\"id\": \"1\"}}"`

 {